Playing Friday May 26 at the Centre régional d’animation patrimoine oral (CRAPO)

 Here’s a PDF copy in treble clef of La marche des femmes.
 Share it with my blessing and the writing credit.

 A bird, a canyon, a day of wonder and sorrow

-The long moment ended and the raven took flight.
-Stunned, we all just stood, silent and then piled into the car.
-Just as we left the parking lot, the call came through.
-It was my brother and my father had just passed.
+The long moment ended; the raven took flight.
+Stunned, we just stood, silent and then piled into the car.
+Just as we left, the call came through.
+It was my brother and my father had passed just as the raven spoke to us.
 Several weeks later, in memory of my dad, Rodger E. Hinds, I wrote a slow air with Max Cohen and called it “Raven’s Wing.”

 The story has even more layers.
 Upon hearing the about the bird and listening to the music, my mother told me about my father’s World War II airborne unit, the Ravens (301st Bombardment Group, Army Air Corps).
 This was new to me, as was the the photo of his insignia with three ravens on a blue background.
 Their newsletter is even called “The Raven.”

-As the years have gone by, a raven comes often to visit in the yard.
+As the years go by, a raven often visits in the yard.
 Not a crow, much bigger.
-Not the same raven, of course, but a relative.
-I greet him as if he were a a relation of mine.
-Who knows?
+Not the same raven, of course, but I greet him as if we were related.
+Who really knows?

 Max and I play this tune at the Fiddlers Summit in Shepherdstown WV in 2010.

 Mother’s Day 2014: Impromptu jam on “Raven’s Wing” at La Grande Rencontre.
 Cathedral del Gesu, Montreal.
 With Bruce Molsky, Pierre Schryer, Quinn Bachand and Robin Bulliaume.